Communications from Across the Grave

 tremendum, that is beyond our worldly realm of comprehension.

 around the U.S. of their beloved animals coming back and communicating their

 presence through one or more of these peoples’ senses after their animal

 companions have died.
-They can be manifested as a light, or a
+They can be manifested as a light, or a familiar sound, a

 overarching aspect of all the letters that I have received on this subject of